 3 Reasons why Networking during the Holiday Season is Ideal

 With offices shutting down for the holidays, and streets ignited by Christmas lights, it’s easy to assume your job hunt must be put on pause.
-The truth is, though, the end of the year is a prime opportunity to demonstrate your value as a candidate to potential employers.
+The truth is, though, the end of the year tis the season to build strong business relationships and demonstrate your value as a candidate to potential employers.
 Here are three simple reasons why December is a perfect month to expand your network and build strong business relationships.

 Employers are less busy during this time of the year and may be open and available to talk with people who can make a genuine difference to their company.
 Not only will there be less restrictive schedules as companies slacken their reigns, but the holiday spirit could likely elevate employers’ moods, making them more approachable and generous with their time.
 This makes mid-December, before Christmas, a prime time for introductory meetings.